 Another equally important benefit is those coworking arrangements are cost-effective.
 If you’re looking for a short-term lease, rather than a contract several years long, coworking spaces are a fantastic choice.
 Coworking dedicated desk leases tend to be very short.
 We’re talking a few months to a year at most.
 Membership-based models for coworking space rentals have a variety of costs and payment schedule options.
 Overall, the most significant operational aspect of coworking spaces is you only rent what you need.
 If a few desks are all that is required, consider a private office within a coworking space.

 Coworking spaces famously house start-ups that hope to grow faster.
 Small teams that don’t need a whole office space to themselves can cheaply rent out coworking spaces.
 On top of this, coworking spaces could be the perfect opportunity for finding a co-founder for the start-up.
 Working in a shared space can be an enjoyable way to kick off the ground by rapid networking.
 You will likely be surrounded by other start-ups that are similarly interested in developing many new connections.
 Beyond this, many coworking spaces attract specific industries, such as fintech or design.
-For example, The Company has coworking spaces specifically for tech start-up companies.
+There are coworking spaces specifically for tech start-up companies.
 Being surrounded by start-ups from the same sector is ideal for sharing ideas and getting to know the competition.